Azure/azure-storage-ruby/README.md

 # Require the azure storage rubygem
 require "azure/storage"

+# Get an azure storage blob service object from a specific instance of an Azure::Storage::Client
+blobs = client.blob_client

 # Create an azure storage blob service object after you set up the credentials
 blobs = Azure::Storage::Blob::BlobService.new